 PhD Student in Mechanical Engineering

-Zach is a Wisenbacker Fellow and is researching robust joint-level impedance controllers for space-rated robotic applications.
+Zach is a Wisenbaker Fellow and is researching robust joint-level impedance controllers for space-rated robotic applications.
 He is currently developing nonlinear controllers for magnetically geared actuators and high-friction, series-elastic actuators.
 He received his B.S. in Engineering Science from Trinity University.

 Alex Sowell